|

 William EASTERBROOK married to Eliza SMITH o John Thomas | Surnames are in capitals and are omitted for descendants taking the same surname.
 Married women are always referred to by their birth name.
 In this example, Thomas is son John's middle name (not capitalised) and his surname is EASTERBROOK (implicitly from his father). |

 Even trees of only 2 or 3 generations can be too wide for a normal computer screen.
 The trees embedded in the main pages use a smaller font to minimise the amount of horizontal scrolling required.
-If these are too small, the icon can be clicked to see the full tree in another window, or the text size can be changed by:
+If these are too small the text size can be changed by:

 - Internet Explorer: Choose View->Text Size from the menu bar.